fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     });
 };
 ```
-This function is invoked in the main HTML file for the preference editor, `index.html`.
+This function is invoked in the main HTML file for the Preference Editor, `index.html`.
 You can see the entire file here:
 https://github.com/fluid-project/infusion/tree/master/examples/framework/preferences/minimalEditor/index.html.
 Let’s look at this invocation: